gatherworkshops/Building-with-jQuery/slideshow/htmlbasics/links-and-attributes.md

 Note:

+Links help us connect our website to the rest of the World Wide Web.

-The tag "a" means "anchor" but you can think of it meaning "action".
+The `a` element stands for "anchor" but you can think of it as meaning "action" if that's easier to remember.
+Clicking a link takes you to another web page.

-The attribute "href" means "hyperlink reference".
+The attribute `href` stands for "hyperlink reference" which is just a fancy way of saying "website address".

+The `href` attribute is what we use to tell a link where it should link to.